Ext3h/nosql-crawler/README.md

 In addition to the sources, also a full commit history with timestamps is saved.

 ### Approach
-The naive approach would have been to clone and save each inndividual repository locally, this however would have required several hundred gigabytes of disk storage which would have to be accessed in later stages.
+The naive approach would have been to clone and save each individual repository locally, this however would have required several hundred gigabytes of disk storage which would have to be accessed in later stages.

 The chosen solution is to checkout the individual repositories to a RAM disk instead and only to store the relevant files.